 Rather like a monthly salary, this income payment is paid directly into your bank account each month tax-free.
 If you don’t need a large amount of money right now, but could benefit from extra money in your pocket every month, an income plan could be right for you.

 As these plans are new to market, the providers offering them are limited, but we have written an in-depth article in our news section about Legal and General’s Income Lifetime Mortgage range here.

 With this income plan, you do have to take out a minimum initial loan of £2,500 to cover set-up costs, upto a maximum 10% of the amount borrowed.
 The minimum income payment is £200 per month and there are options to receive this over 10, 15, 20 or 25 years.

 The property must have a minimum valuation of £100,000 and the youngest age being 55 years to qualify.

-Mr. Smith is 65, his house is valued at £300,000 and chooses a 20-year income term and opts to take out the minimum initial loan of £2,500 in order to obtain the maximum income possible.
+Mr. Smith is 65, his house is valued at £300,000 and chooses a 20-year income term.
+He opts to take out the minimum initial loan of £2,500 in order to obtain the maximum income possible.

 |Plan Name||Max Loan||Max Initial Loan||Max Monthly Income|

 As you can see above, Mr. Smith could choose a monthly income of between £333.33 and £529.58.

 To find out more about the current interest rates and best equity release deals on the full range of income plans, why not use our ‘compare deals’ tool?